Department of Geosciences

 Fundamentals of seismology and seismic wave propagation.
 Introduction to acoustic and elastic wave propagation concepts, observational methods, and inferences that can be drawn from seismic data about the deep planetary structure of the Earth, as well as about the occurrence of oil and gas deposits in the crust.
 Prerequisites: PHY 104 and MAE 305 (can be taken concurrently), or permission of the instructor.
 Two 90-minute classes.
 J. Tromp

-GEO 425 Introduction to Physical Oceanography (also MAE 425) Fall
+GEO 425 Introduction to Ocean Physics for Climate (also MAE 425) Fall

 Fundamentals of biological oceanography, with an emphasis on the ecosystem level.
 The course will examine organisms in the context of their chemical and physical environment; properties of seawater and atmosphere that affect life in the ocean; primary production and marine food webs; and global cycles of carbon and other elements.
 Students will read the current and classic literature of oceanography.
 Prerequisites: college-level chemistry, biology, and physics.
 Two 90-minute classes.
 B. Ward